 The internet is a critical part of our business and social lives.
 Electronic systems and digital information are essential for business and families, with most Australians using the web to bank, pay bills, buy and sell goods and services, and stay connected.

-While this digital age presents enormous opportunity, connectivity also brings exposure to cybercriminal activity.
+While this digital age presents enormous opportunity, connectivity also brings exposure to malicious cyber activity.
 We provide advice and assistance to all Australians to help make Australia the safest place to connect online.

 How we work

-On 1 July 2018, the ACSC expanded and formally became part of ASD, which became a statutory agency.
-Australian Government cyber security expertise from CERT Australia and the Digital Transformation Agency moved into the ACSC.
+On 1 July 2018, when ASD became a statutory agency, Australian Government cyber security expertise from Australia’s Computer Emergency Response Team Australia and the Digital Transformation Agency moved into the ACSC.